2018 - a full and thankful heart

 The Winter Roundup exists to help brighten the light of recovery in your life.
 All one needs for AA membership is a desire not to drink; Al-Anons are people with an alcoholic in their life.
 That describes a lot of us!
 AA Roundups are for people who go to meetings all the time--and those who don't.
 YOU are welcome.

 Our 2018 Roundup will be held in the beautiful Sun Mountain Lodge just outside Winthrop, WA.
-For overnight accommodations during the event call 800-572-0493 by February 23rd and say you are with the Roundup to reserve a room at the Lodge at our group's deeply discounted price of $91 (+tax) per night (there are still a few rooms available as of March 17).
+For overnight accommodations during the event call 800-572-0493 and say you are with the Roundup to reserve a room at the Lodge at our group's deeply discounted price of $91 (+tax) per night (there are still a few rooms available as of March 17).

-For information about our facilities at Sun Mountain Lodge, the Roundup Meal Menu, and other area food options and hotels see our Venue & Accommodations page.
+For information about our facilities at Sun Mountain Lodge, and other area food options and hotels see our Venue & Accommodations page.